KILTprotocol/kilt-workshop-101/claim.md

 # 💬 Claim

-Now, you'll play the role of a <span class="label-role claimer">claimer</span>:
+In this section, you'll play the role of a <span class="label-role claimer">claimer</span>:
 * You'll make a claim about yourself;
 * You'll request an attestation of your claim.
 You need to, because a claim in itself has no value.
 To become valid in the eyes of <span class="label-role verifier">verifiers</span>, it needs to be attested by a trusted entity.

 Then an <span class="label-role attester">attester</span> will pick up your request and hopefully attest your claim.
-We'll look into this in the next steps, for now let's just focus on our claim.
+We'll look into this in the next steps - for now, let's just focus on our claim.

 > 💡 KILT is permissionless.